makerdao/chief/README.md

 changes necessary. `dss-chief` could also be used within such a contract set in conjunction with a proxy contract like `ds-proxy` or a name resolution system like ENS for the purpose of voting in new versions of contracts.

-## Why an IOU Token?

-The IOU token allows for chaining governance contracts.
-An arbitrary number of `DssChief`, `DSPrism`, or other contracts of that kind may essentially use the same governance token by accepting the IOU token of the `DssChief` contract before it as a governance token.
-E.g., given three `DssChief` contracts, `chiefA`, `chiefB`, and `chiefC`, with `chiefA.GOV` being the `MKR` token, setting `chiefB.GOV` to `chiefA.IOU` and `chiefC.GOV` to `chiefB.IOU` allows all three contracts to essentially run using a common pool of `MKR`.

 ## Approval Voting